 But what afflicted the spectator in Paris?
 What where her thoughts when she decided to attack a pair of high heels on a deep dish?
 I will here depict what I call the anthro-androcentric logic; the elite human male as the norm in relation to the category of animals, and consequently, to woman, worker, stranger; and I will suggest, that what appeared irrational, i.e. approaching the symbolic art work to smash it up, instead may have been a rational reaction to that very logic.

 In Western history, rationality has been interpreted as deliberation and decision, in contrast to the body and the bodily which were rather perceived as the opposite: work; manual work which animals, the woman, the slave, the prisoner were commanded to effect with their bodies.
-Those who possessed the opportunity of using their rationality, decided that the others must use their bodies for working tasks, so that the possessors could plan how work in general and in the future may continue to be carried out by the others (and not by themselves).
+Those who possessed the opportunity of using their rationality decided that the others must use their bodies so that the possessors may plan how manual work, in general, and in the future, may continue to be carried out by the others (and not by the possessors themselves).
 Thus, the others’ rationality was left out, or seldom used.
 And, so it was, that working women and men, slaves, wives, servants, farmhands, maids, children and the working animals beside the working people in mines, sweatshops, mills, in front of carriages, and ploughs became dispossessed of their self-governing rationality.